 - Hold no criminal record

-- Residence requirement of five days within five calendar years of registering as a citizen
+- Residence requirement of five days within five years of registering as a citizen

-- Be willing to take the oath of allegiance in Antigua and Barbuda itself, or in any Embassy, High Commission, or Consulate of Antigua and Barbuda
+- Be willing to take the Oath of Allegiance in Antigua and Barbuda itself or any Embassy, High Commission, or Consulate of Antigua and Barbuda.

 Do I need to stay in Antigua and Barbuda?

 Antigua and Barbuda is internationally famous for its turquoise waters, white sand beaches, lush vegetation, and luxury Antigua and Barbuda real estate.
 No wonder many have called it a “piece of paradise.”
 However, whether or not you would like to reside on the island once you obtain Antigua and Barbuda citizenship is entirely up to you.
 The country imposes very few restrictions on its citizens who invest.

 Applicants do not need to travel to the country during the citizenship by investment application process.
 The application can be done entirely remotely.
 Moreover, there are no interview, education, or English-language requirements.

 Once you acquire Barbuda citizenship, the only requirement you must fulfill is to spend a minimum of five days in the country (consecutive or not) within five calendar years of registering as a citizen.